 - i.
 The third party commits either to providing a product that meets the requirements set forth in Board policy governing accessibility for individuals with disabilities or details how the third party will support the institution in providing equally effective alternate access for non-conforming products until the product is fully conformant as demonstrated in the third party's accessibility documentation; and - ii.
-The institution requests, obtains, reviews and evaluates each third party's most recent accessibility testing results.

-5. Web Content Accessibility and Time Frames

-a.
-Except as otherwise provided in this Section, each institution must establish a reasonable timeline based on the institution's resources for its web pages, web applications, web content and websites to conform at a minimum with World Wide Web Consortium's (W3C's) Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.
-The procedures must require the institution to demonstrate progress in achieving conformance with these Guidelines.

-- b.
-Exceptions include but are not limited to: - Archived (i.e., content no longer in use but subject to records retention schedules) web pages and websites, unless specifically requested to be made accessible by an individual with a disability.
-If such a request is made, NSHE or the institution must provide either access that complies at a minimum with WCAG 2.0 Level AA or equally effective alternate access for the individual with a disability; - ii.
+The institution requests, obtains, reviews and evaluates each third party's most recent accessibility testing results. - 5.
+Web Content Accessibility and Time Frames - a.
+Except as otherwise provided in this Section, each institution must establish a reasonable timeline based on the institution's resources for its web pages, web applications, web content and websites to conform at a minimum with NSHE Accessibility Standards.
+The procedures must require the institution to demonstrate progress in achieving conformance with these Guidelines. - b.
+Exceptions include but are not limited to: - i.
+Archived Web content, unless specifically requested to be made accessible by an individual with a disability.
+If such a request is made, NSHE or the institution must provide either access that complies at a minimum with NSHE Accessibility Standards or equally effective alternate access for the individual with a disability.
+"Archived Web content" means Web content that is: 1) maintained exclusively for reference, research, or recordkeeping; 2) not altered or updated after the date of archiving; and 3) organized and stored in a dedicated area or areas clearly identified as being archived;

+- ii.
 Web pages and websites designed solely to conduct research or created for developmental or test-site purposes, unless specifically requested to be made accessible by an individual with a disability who has authorization to access those web pages or websites.
-If such a request is made, NSHE or the institution must provide either access that complies at a minimum with WCAG 2.0 Level AA or equally effective alternate access for the individual with a disability; - iii.
-Electronic documents posted to institution or NSHE websites and subdomains or within their web applications that meet all of the following requirements: - (a) The documents are of interest to a specific and limited audience (e.g., researchers in a particular academic discipline); - (b) The set of documents requiring remediation to conform at a minimum with WCAG 2.0 AA is voluminous (i.e., the total page count of the electronic documents that reside on a single web page exceeds 100 pages), or cannot be made accessible due to technical infeasibility; and - (c) The documents are presented in such a way that individuals with disabilities are able to identify documents or sections of documents of particular interest and request remediation of those documents in accordance with procedures established by the institution. - iv.
-Web pages, web applications, or web content, or that would result in a fundamental alteration in the nature of a service, program, or activity or in an undue financial or administrative burden to bring into compliance with WCAG 2.0 Level AA.
+If such a request is made, NSHE or the institution must provide either access that complies at a minimum with NSHE Accessibility Standards or equally effective alternate access for the individual with a disability; - iii.
+Electronic documents posted to institution or NSHE websites and subdomains or within their web applications that meet all of the following requirements: - (a) The documents are of interest to a specific and limited audience (e.g., researchers in a particular academic discipline); - (b) The set of documents requiring remediation to conform at a minimum with NSHE Accessibility Standards is voluminous (i.e., the total page count of the electronic documents that reside on a single web page exceeds 100 pages), or cannot be made accessible due to technical infeasibility; and - (c) The documents are presented in such a way that individuals with disabilities are able to identify documents or sections of documents of particular interest and request remediation of those documents in accordance with procedures established by the institution. - iv.
+Web pages, web applications, or web content, or that would result in a fundamental alteration in the nature of a service, program, or activity or in an undue financial or administrative burden to bring into compliance with NSHE Accessibility Standards.